wenyuan-chang/JGR_MS2019JD031999R/README.md

 3. Remove the city that has the continuous missing values more than three.

 In the download link, the compressed file contains 36 files (pm25.yyyymm.txt), and each has the instantaneous PM2.5 concentration (ug/m3) at 06:00UTC in a month from October to March in 2013-2019.
 Each file has 103 rows for 103 cities and n columns indicating the number of days in that month.
 A file "zlonlat.txt" contains three columns, which are longitude, latitude, and the identification number of the city.
 The lon/lat of a city is the average lon/lat of the reserving sites in the city.
 After the three steps above, there are still a few missing values in the city PM2.5 data.
-It is the user responsibility to fillup these missing values.
-I did this with the NCL function linmsg_n in a NCL script, and the final PM2.5 data in the paper has replaced these missing values with the interpolation values between the preceding and succeeding PM2.5 concentrations.

-The PM2.5 data are the routine measurements operated by China National Environmental Monitoring Center.
-One who uses this data need to acknowledge the origional data source.
+I filled up these missing values with the interpolation values between the preceding and succeeding PM2.5 concentrations using the NCL function linmsg_n in a NCL script.
+One who uses this data need to handle these missing values by himself, and please acknowledge the original data source of China National Environmental Monitoring Center.

 #### 2. Missing value:
 -99.